top of page

 An independent survey showed 96% of all respondents and 91% of all initiating parties who used mediation would use it again.

-Find out more about the intake process here.
-Or, click the button below to request mediation now.
+Find out more about the intake process on our Getting Started with Mediation page.
+Or, click the link below to request mediation now.

 Please note: NMC does not provide legal advice